fox-it/dissect-docs/docs/source/rdump.rst

 Filtering records can be done through the ``-s`` option.
 The selection option must be a Python-expression, where the record is represented with the symbol ``r``.
-So to eliminate all records that have no domain value:
+So to eliminate all records that for example have no domain value:

 .. code-block:: console